transdigiware/blockchain/howto/ibp-chaincode-smart-contract.md

 ```
 {: codeblock}

-Deploying the chaincode - Finally, the chaincode is ready for deployment and get it to run.
+- Deploying the chaincode - the chaincode is now ready for deployment and up for running.

 ```yaml
     - name: Create a ConfigMap for the chaincode configuration